 The Drawbacks of NSAIDs

 Once upon a time, there were relatively few options for pain relief in the dog.
 Happily, this is no longer the case.
 A group of drugs called the non-steroidal anti-inflammatories (NSAIDs) has in recent years vastly improved access to pain relief for dogs in discomfort.

 NSAIDs work by reducing inflammation in the affected area, along with numbing pain.
 They have been through rigorous testing and largely regarded as safe when administered in line with the recommended dosage and given with food.

-However, not all dogs have read the data sheet for their NSAID medication and some dogs suffer from side effects such as vomiting, diarrhea, stomach ulcers, or strange complications with the liver.
-Indeed, NSAIDs may not be safe in some groups of dogs, such as those with kidney or liver disease, in which case this family of painkillers are best avoided.
+However, not all dogs have read the datasheet for their NSAID medication and some dogs suffer from side effects such as vomiting, diarrhea, stomach ulcers, or strange complications with the liver.
+Indeed, NSAIDs may not be safe in some groups of dogs, such as those with kidney or liver disease, in which case this family of painkillers is best avoided.